 It gives you the largest and most powerful combination in a gas powered chainsaw on our review list.
 Using Husqvarna’s "X-Torq" engine, they have improved torque throughout the rev range, and it also features a pull-start that is very easy to use.

 Weighing less than thirteen pounds, the Husqvarna is not the heaviest chainsaw on our list, but it does have the largest-capacity engine.
 It also has an anti-vibration features as well as the ergonomics and balance that Husqvarna offers making this saw as easy to handle as a smaller saw giving your average buyer an almost professional performance.
-With a simple chain adjustment and an adjustable and automatic chain oiler, the Husqvarna is easy to use for the average person.
+With a simple chain adjustment and an adjustable and automatic chain oiler, the Husqvarna is easy to use for the average person, as can be seen below:

 The Husqvarna features an air injection system that blows away most of the dust and debris from the filter giving your chainsaw a longer life.
 Husqvarna also includes the inertial chain braking systems well as the stop button, the trigger lockout, and chain brake lever.
 Plus, it features a top handle with a shield and lever that is canted at seven degrees giving you a better grip and lessening user fatigue.